feferna/psoCNN/README.md

 **Note2:** The file psoCNN_env.yml installs the Nvidia CUDA Toolkit and cuDNN library necessary to run the project in an Nvidia GPU.

+**Note3:** This code only works with Tensorflow 1.14.
+Do not try to use Tensorflow 2.X because you will find inconsistent results!

 ## Usage

 1. Download the following datasets and extract them to their corresponding folders inside the ```datasets``` folder: